 - Factors to consider

-- SPECIAL BONUS SECTION: Healing your back
+- SPECIAL BONUS SECTION: Beyond drugs and surgery—other ways to help your back

 - Medications for back pain

 - Weighing the risks and benefits of surgery